6 on 6 Team Handball Rules

 3. Defenders are not allowed to knock a possessed ball out of the hands of an offensive player.
 THIS WILL COUNT AS A COMMON TEAM FOUL.
 A clean ball block of a shot is allowed.

 4. If a defender steps into the goal crease a violation may be called.
-If the team gains an advantage a penalty shot will be awarded to the opponents, which will be taken from the three point line.
+If the team gains an advantage a penalty shot will be awarded to the opponents, which will be taken from the free throw line.

 A throw-in is awarded to an opponent when one team loses the ball out-of-bounds on a sideline.
 The defense must be three feet away when the ball is thrown in.